Spiegie/bevy10/README.md

 In Spaceship lander, there are different Mission types:

 1. Supply / Reinforcement
 - As war rages on distant planets, the front lines are desperate for supplies and fresh troops.
 Your mission is to fly into the heart of the conflict, navigating treacherous terrain and enemy fire, to deliver crucial supplies or reinforcements to ground forces.
-Speed and precision are key—delay could mean the difference between victory and defeat.
+Speed and precision are key - delay could mean the difference between victory and defeat.

 2. Exfiltrate / Search and Rescue
 - When a mission goes south or a key asset needs to be extracted, you're the one they call.
 Land your ship in hostile territory to retrieve wounded soldiers, valuable intelligence, or high-profile individuals.
 With enemies closing in, you'll need to execute a flawless extraction and get your crew back to safety under heavy fire.